AnnickRynne/Battleship/README.md

 ## Fixed Buggs
 - When I printed the computer_board, the ships didn't show.
 I fixed it by correcting the indentation in the 'while' loop
-- I first put the Rules function at the top and couldn't figure out why the 'sunk' ships didn't show on the player_board.
+- I first put the Rules function at the top and couldn't figure out why the 'sunk' ships didn't show on the player_board
-   I had to move the function under play_game
+- I had to move the function under play_game
 - My get_name function didn't work when placed under the 'main' function: return name was missing
 - Couldn't find a method for 'empty' string to validate the name input: used a solution found online that seems to work
 - Added style to "X" (ship) but forgot to do it in the create_ships function so no ship could be found...